truncs/redtail/README.md

 For whitepapers, demos, and a detailed buils and configuration description please refer to the original Nvidia documentation at: https://github.com/NVIDIA-AI-IOT/redtail

+For installation, test and flight insteuctions please see the wiki.

 News:
 - 3D CAD files for a 1 axis gimbal for the ZED stereo cam added
 - Redtail install script and instructions for Jetpack 4.2.x and Ubuntu 18.04 added